 This is a snippet of JavaScript that would allow you to easily retrieve all “set” values from a FusionCharts data-XML in form of an Array.

-One can use it to perform various mathematical or visual operations by retrieving the data-XML from FusionCharts object using the getXMLData() method and then passing on the same to this function.
+One can use it to perform various mathematical or visual operations by retrieving the data-XML from FusionCharts object using the getXMLData()

 * Returns all the values from FusionCharts data-xml in form of Array